BIRDSgroup/Deconvolution-Project/Deconvolution_Main_Code/README.md

 ## Requirements

-The libraries required to run each script are mentioned within the scripts themselves.
+The various libraries required to run each script are mentioned within the scripts themselves.

 R Version 4.2.2
 RStudio 2022.07.1